thatbudakguy/qg/notes/warmup-questions.md

 - What does your character do on their day off?
 - How would the other party members describe your character?
 - What is your character’s pet peeve?
-- If your character had a warning label, what would it say?
 - What is one of your character’s fondest memories?
 - What is one rule your character never breaks?
 - A new adventurer approaches your character, asking them for wisdom.
 What lesson does your character impart to the young adventurer?